N-HEDGER/MRI_module/Hardware/readme.md

 ### Specifications and requirements
 The fMRI virtual machine is configured with *~4GB* of RAM, a virtual hard disk that will grow to **50GB** in size and shared networking.
 It will require a **64 bit** operating system to run.
-A computer with at least *8GB* is recommended to run the machine.
+A computer with at least *8GB* RAM is recommended to run the machine.

 ### Details
 | | |